benhallouk/syntactic-docs/README.md

 ### Have it everywhere

-Once your document is saved, and it's **instantly available** across all your devices and even if are **offline**.
+Once your documention is saved, and it's **instantly available** across all your devices and even if are **offline**.
 Never worry about where you saved something because it's in one single location in the `SyntacticDocs`.
 You can start on your laptop then update your document on your tablet and review it on your phone.
 All the workflow is available on **any device and any platform**.

 ### Collaborate with anyone